ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 ### 4. ACRE2/TFAR

-Make sure you did the command of Point 5.1!
+Make sure you did the command of Chapter 5.1!

 ~~Untar the Proton build provided here (link removed) and place the folder extracted form the tarball in `$HOME/.local/share/Steam/compatibilitytools.d/` (create the directory if absent).
 Restart Steam(!) and go into the Steam game settings of Arma again and change the Proton version the the one we just installed (see the 3rd picture in 2.).~~